FIWARE-Ops/docs.TourGuide/docs/core/how-to-subscribe-to-changes-on-context-information.md

 Another case would be an application that subscribes to changes in average ratings of a given restaurant.
 This may be useful for restaurant owners in order to know how their restaurants score is evolving.
-In this example a subscription to the restaurant Elizalde which id is `0115206c51f60b48b77e4c937835795c33bb953f` is performed:
+In this example a subscription to the restaurant Elizalde which ID is `0115206c51f60b48b77e4c937835795c33bb953f` is performed:

     POST <cb_host>:<cb_port>/v1/subscribeContext